2 Cows explains in simple language the world's secrets no one ever told you.

 "My paramount object in this struggle is to save the union, and it is not either to save or destroy slavery.
 If I could save the Union without freeing any slaves, I would do it; and if I could do it by freeing all the slaves, I would do it; and if I could save it by freeing some and leaving others alone, I would do that also ..."

 Historians writing textbooks love President Woodrow Wilson.
 They relate to him.
 He was a college professor and the president of Princeton before he entered politics.
-Unlike most politicians, he came from the intellectual side of town, my side.
+Unlike most politicians, he came from the intellectual side of town, their side.
 They idolize him as America's philosopher-king, as indeed he was.

 Woodrow Wilson was the father of banana republics, that league of cruel and corrupt nations south of us beholden to United Fruit and other US business interests.